 I'm winning!

+Be still here in this moment and think about this next statement.
 You have a date with your maker.
 An end comes to every story.
 You ask yourself what is it that people really want from you in this life?
 Ultimately others do not remember you from how much you have etc. You will be remembered by how much you care.
 Like success, your quality of life comes from how you feel about where you are now.
 You can hang your hat on an illusion that you are right about how you've done life but you will only know sucess and love when you allow yourself to feel it with others.

 Wednesday, March 29, 2006